zainaw123/2D-Super-Mario-Game-Discord-Integration/README.md

 What you need to Run:
 You must have Gradle 6.3+ and Java 18+ installed.

-Check you Gradle and Java versions by: gradle --version
+Check your Gradle and Java versions by:

+gradle --version

 and

 java -version

-if you do not want to download gradle manually, you can also use the gradle wrapper.
+If you do not want to download gradle manually, you can also use the gradle wrapper.
 Here is a command you can use in terminal:

 gradle wrapper --gradle-version 8.1.1